Great American Beer Festival Week 2016: Calendar of Amazing Events

 Tuesday, October 4

+Rebel Restaurant will welcome in Ratio Beerworks for a GABF welcome party and dinner and punk-rock comic book rager.
+For the event, called The Rebellion: A Punk Rock GABF Kick-Off, Rebel will feature a special menu paired with Ratio beers, awesome games and live music, "all amongst a punk rock beer garden in the Rebel parking lot."
+Come dressed as your favorite punk, comic book superhero, or some combination of the two.
+More details TBA.

+TAG Restaurant will host a beer-pairing dinner at 6 p.m. featuring beers from Orange County's The Bruery (tickets are $54).
+Pairings include: Hamachi Poke with Mischief Belgian-Style Ale; Maine Scallop with White Oak Bourbon Barrel-Aged Wheatwine; Braised Veal Cheek with Humulus Terreux and Local Rotisserie Pork with Gypsy Tart.

-Ernie’s Bar & Pizza is celebrating GABF as it always does by hosting a tap takeover starting at 5 p.m.
-This year, the casual pizza spot will clear fifteen of its thirty tap lines to make way for some hand-picked IPAs from all over the country, including Stone Ruin 10 and wine-barrel-aged Cali-Belgique, Bristol Brewing Rye IPA, and Dogfish Head Flesh and Blood IPA.
+Ernie’s Bar & Pizza is celebrating GABF as it always does, by hosting a tap takeover starting at 5 p.m.
+This year, the casual pizza spot will clear fifteen of its thirty tap lines to make way for some handpicked IPAs from all over the country, including Stone Ruin 10 and wine-barrel-aged Cali-Belgique, Bristol Brewing Rye IPA, and Dogfish Head Flesh and Blood IPA.
 There will be a Cicerone on hand to talk beer and live music from 5 to 7 p.m.
 The beers will be available throughout the week while the kegs last.

+Yes, Brewer's Karaoke is back at Star Bar this year.
+Join in on industry night "with some of GABF’S most talented karaoke singers and the tapping of specialty beers."
+It starts at 8 and gets ugly after that.

+World of Beer — Belmar, in Lakewood, will welcome in Boulder Beer company at 6 p.m. for the brewery's GABF pre-party, where you can enjoy some rare beers as well as some Boulder Beer classics.
+Drafts include: Killer Penguin Barleywine (2015, 2014 and 2013), Dragonhosen Imperial Oktoberfest, Good Trip Tripel, Manguila (Mango IPA aged in Tequila barrels), Shake Chocolate Porter on Nitro, and Pulp Fusion Blood Orange IPA.

 The Beers Made by Walking program, which was founded in Colorado Springs by Eric Steen, invites brewers to create place-based beers inspired by plants found on nature trails, some in the wilderness, others in more urban settings.
 This year's event takes place at the Denver Museum of Nature & Science for the first time, from 5:30 to 8:30 p.m.
 It will feature more than thirty place-based beers, most of which were brewed specifically for the event by Colorado breweries.
 One example features a collaboration between Odd 13 Brewing and Our Mutual Friend; it's a blended sour ale aged on 500 pounds of palisade peaches.
-Tickets are $35 and will be available in early September via the Museum's Facebook page.
+Tickets are $35 and available here.
+For more information, go to the Beers Made By Walking website.

 The fifth annual What the Funk!?
-Invitational — which celebrates "all things barrel-aged, from boozy and strong to wild, sour and funky — returns tonight from 6 to 10 p.m., a little earlier in the week than usual, at the Exdo Events Center.
+Invitational — which celebrates "all things barrel-aged, from boozy and strong to wild, sour and funky" — returns tonight from 6 to 10 p.m., a little earlier in the week than usual, at the Exdo Event Center.
 Sponsored by Denver-based Crooked Stave Artisan Beer Project and Shelton Brothers, this festival features dozens of breweries from across the United States and the world, who make some rare and sought-after beers.
 Although last year's festival suffered from some oft-criticized logistical problems, the organizers promise that they have righted the ship this time around.
 In addition to being held in a larger, simplified and more open space, the fest will feature more beer from each brewer and a reduced number of tickets.
 Attendees should have access to brewery reps, who they can chat with.
-Tickets are $100 and are available at www.wtfinvitational.com.
+Tickets are $100 and are available at wtfinvitational.com.
 Proceeds benefit a local charity.

 |